vdegenne/rollup-plugin-material-all/packages/rollup-plugin-material-all/README.md

 ## Details

-The plugin will scan your sources to find all md-_ elements used in your code.
+The plugin will scan your sources to find all md-\* elements used in your code.
-It uses this default pattern `src/\*\*/_.{js,ts,jsx,tsx}` but you can always specify a different value in the options:
+By default this default pattern will be used: `src/\*\*/_.{js,ts,jsx,tsx}`
+but you can always specify a different value in the options:

 ```js
 materialAll({